Leaving Neverland 2: Surviving Michael Jackson: Reception

-Unlike its predecessor, the documentary received negative reviews.
-In The Guardian, Jack Seale gave Leaving Neverland 2 three out of five, writing that its affecting points were already covered in Leaving Neverland and that it suffered from the lack of representation from the Jackson estate, who declined to participate.
+Unlike its predecessor, Leaving Neverland 2 received mixed to negative reviews from critics.
+In The Guardian, Jack Seale gave the documentary sequel a three out of five, writing that its affecting points were already covered in Leaving Neverland and that it suffered from the lack of representation from the Jackson estate, who declined to participate.
 He concluded that Reed should have waited until the final trial before making the film.
+Pat Fitzpatrick, writing for The Irish Examiner, felt it "lacks the explosive impact of the first show".